weidmueller/u-os-sdk-quickstart/README.md

 ## Build instructions

-- for the helloworld example, read the doxygen documentation in the html folder and build openssl and mosquitto, first.
+- for the helloworld_mqtt example, read the doxygen documentation in the html folder and build openssl and mosquitto, first.

 - in VSC's menu, use *Terminal -> Run task...* to select and run the following items:
     - *cmake <name of project\>*